Batting Stance Guy

-Gar Ryness, also known by his stage name as Batting Stance Guy, is an American sports entertainer and YouTube personality.
-He performs impressions of the batting stances of Major League Baseball players.
-He can mimic the batting stances of the starting line-ups of all 30 MLB teams.
+Gar Ryness, also known by his stage name Batting Stance Guy, is an American sports entertainer and YouTube personality.
+Ryness mimics the batting stances of Major League Baseball players, both active and retired.

+Ryness, a baseball fan, began practicing his talent at seven years old while playing wiffle ball in his backyard.
+Ryness claims that he only has to watch a hitter a few times before he can imitate their stance.
+He picks up on the intricacies of each stance and exaggerates them so that people notice and recognize them.
+Despite having what Ryness jokingly refers to as the "least marketable skill in the United States," he said he loves traveling around the country and bringing nostalgia to the fans and players.

 Personal life

 Ryness grew up in the San Francisco Bay Area and graduated from Monte Vista High School in Danville in 1991.
-He is married and has two children.
+He is a graduate of Syracuse University.

 Before landing a deal with Fox Sports Net, he worked for a nonprofit Christian organization as a spiritual advisor to professionals in the entertainment industry.
+He has since made a career in the finance and pharmaceutical industries.

-He is a graduate of Syracuse University.
+He is married with two children.

-Ryness stated that he first realized his talent at age seven when he was playing wiffle ball in his backyard.
-He said he never stopped imitating the pros and simply loves baseball.
-Ryness claims that he only has to watch a hitter a few times before he can perfectly imitate their stance: He picks up the tiniest details and exaggerates them so that people notice them more.
-He said he loves traveling around the country and bringing nostalgia to the fans and players.